1988 Mexican Grand Prix: Race

 The first start was aborted because of Alessandro Nannini, who stalled the engine of his Benetton on the grid.
 As is normal practice since it meant an extra formation lap and as re-fueling on the grid was not allowed, this saw the race reduced from 68 to 67 laps.
 On the second start, Prost made a lightning getaway and took the lead.
-Senna was slightly slowed by the pop-off valve opening too soon and was passed by Nelson Piquet who had actually made the best start; so good that he was almost able to out brake Prost into the first turn.
+Senna was slightly slowed by the pop-off valve opening too soon and was passed by Nelson Piquet who had actually made the best start; so good that he was almost able to out brake Prost into the first turn but the Frenchman held his line.
 This allowed Prost to take advantage and build a lead of almost two seconds by the end of the first lap.
-Senna passed Piquet for second, coming into the Peraltada curve on the first lap, but could only ever bridge the ever-growing gap to Prost when lapping traffic.
-While the McLarens held the first two places throughout the race, Berger had passed Piquet for 3rd place under braking at the end of the main straight, and by half distance he had moved to within three seconds of Senna when he backed off after receiving a 'low fuel' warning (which turned out to have been incorrect).
+Senna passed Piquet for second, coming into the Peraltada curve on the first lap, but from there could only ever bridge the ever-growing gap to Prost when lapping traffic.
+While the McLarens held the first two places throughout the race, Berger had passed Piquet for 3rd place under braking at the end of the main straight on lap 9, and by half distance he had moved to within three seconds of Senna when he backed off after receiving a 'low fuel' warning from his onboard computer (which turned out to be incorrect).
 Nakajima was also slightly slowed by the pop-off valve opening too soon on his Honda engine and was passed by Michele Alboreto on lap 8.
 On lap 28 Nakajima retired with piston failure in his Honda engine, followed on lap 59 by teammate Piquet with a similar engine failure.